-Feed alerts are far less frequent than food alerts and we have not been involved in any feed alerts issued by the FSA during 2016.
+Feed alerts are far less frequent than food alerts and we have not been involved in any feed alerts issued by the FSA during 2017.
 We continue to liaise with the FSA with regard to raising feed incidents relating to businesses in our area.
 In these instances we have directed the businesses to raise the incident directly with the FSA.
 This improves the speed and effectiveness of response given the nature of feed incidents.
-During 2016 (January to December) the Service was involved in 6 feed incidents with the FSA in such a manner.
-These included matters relating to salmonella in feed materials and one incident of feed containing meat and mammalian bone meal.
+During 2017 (January to December) the Service was not involved in any feed alerts.